IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/azure-aro.md

 ## Verify your permissions in Microsoft Azure

 - Check [Azure resource quota](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster#before-you-begin) of the subscription - Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.
-- The ARO cluster is provisioned by using ARM template which expects Service Principal to be created and used.
+- The ARO cluster is provisioned using the `az` command.
 Ideally, one has to have `Contributor` permissions on the subscription (Azure resources) and `Application administrator` role assigned in the Azure Active Directory.
 See details [here](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster#verify-your-permissions).

 ## Login to the Microsoft Azure